 Known Uses.
-This pattern could be applied for any startup that needs some kind of information technology infrastructure since high dependent on servers like internet web sites to companies using IT only to support some kind of activity like code repository for a mobile app.
+This pattern could be applied for any startup that needs some kind of information technology infrastructure since high dependent on servers like internet web sites to companies using IT only to support some kind of activity like code repository for a mobile app or even accounting software.